agude/agude.github.io/_books/the_shadow_of_the_torturer.md

 <span class="book-title">The Shadow of the Torturer</span> is the first
 installment in Gene Wolfe's The Book of the New Sun tetralogy.
 It follows the life of Severian, a torturer and executioner on a dying Earth.
-The pacing may be slow, but Wolfe's worldbuilding is fantastic, crafting a setting that pulls the reader in.
+The pacing is slow, but Wolfe's worldbuilding is fantastic, crafting a setting that pulls the reader in.

 The book is narrated by Severian, a torturer exiled from his guild for showing